DataStories-UniPi/Hermes_PostgreSQL/doc/functionality.md

 ## ~ contains  ## {#operators_contains}

-The ∼ (contains) operator checks if the segment contains the object in the right argument.
+The \latexonly ~ \endlatexonly  \htmlonly ~ \endhtmlonly (contains) operator checks if the segment contains the object in the right argument.
 When the right argument is PointST then interpolation takes place in order to find the position the segment was at the timestamp that PointST contains and then if the position is the same as the position that PointST contains the operator returns true.

 ## @ contained   ## {#operators_contained}